arcus/education_modules/git_cli_vs_gui/git_cli_vs_gui.md

   - [Appendix A: Git in Other Environments -- Graphical Interfaces](https://git-scm.com/book/en/v2/Appendix-A%3A-Git-in-Other-Environments-Graphical-Interfaces), which talks about point-and-click graphical software to help you use Git.

 * If you'd like to learn more about working in a command line interface, our [Bash / Command Line 101](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_command_line_101/bash_command_line_101.md) module might be helpful!

+* GitHub's [Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf) is very useful with a number of commands to use in a CLI!

 * For some links and comparison pricing for various Git GUI software packages, see [the official git page that lists some of these](https://git-scm.com/downloads/guis).
 ## Feedback